 Visitors (Guests) and Events – External and Internal

 Conference services may resume scheduling events on a limited basis in accordance with CDC and State guidance.
 Conference services will consider bookings where possible to utilize low traffic areas and will schedule events during off-peak hours to reduce density in campus spaces and mitigate the risk of exposure to COVID-19 for the UNE community.
-Signage will be placed throughout the campuses to inform the general public of temporarily restricted access to UNE facilities.
+Signage has been placed throughout the campuses to inform the general public of temporarily restricted access to UNE facilities.

 Internal student serving events, such as award ceremonies, inductions into honor societies, and professional student organizations will be coordinated for the college, department, or student group by Conference Services and the Office of Communications.
 Many events will be virtual, requiring advanced prep, set assembly, graphic design, and videography.
 Many internal events will be a combination of campus-based and virtual, often requiring live stream and social media components.
 Requests for planning internal virtual or live streamed events may be made to the Office of Communications.